Mint, Consume, and Transfer Assets

 Resetting the MidenClientDB

 The Miden webclient stores account and note data in the browser.
-To clear the account and node data in the browser, paste this code snippet into the browser console:
+To clear the account and note data in the browser, paste this code snippet into the browser console:

 (async () => {